Author has written 31 stories for Romance, Thriller, Fable, Young Adult, Life, Politics, Essay, Friendship, Biography

 Greetings, and thank you for visiting my page - though I would prefer you look over my work as well.
-I am an twenty year old heterosexual male from Central Alberta, Canada - west of Edmonton, though I have New Zealand citizenship by descent.
-I am a rancher and a poultry farmer, and that is one of the main themes of my written work - the decline but perseverance of the family farm.
+I am a twenty year old heterosexual male from Central Alberta, Canada - west of Edmonton, though I have New Zealand citizenship by descent.
+I am a rancher and a poultry farmer, and that is one of the main themes of my written work: the decline but perseverance of the family farm.
 The other is that I come from a long line of technically-minded people, and have a general scientific and engineering interest.
 Both are reflected in my chosen pseudonym, and yes I am rallying against some definitions in an attempt to reclaim peasant as a unifying term for rural people.
 Finally, I am also highly political and look at things from a socialist perspective, partly due to my lower economic status.
 I am an atheist, a consequentialist, and follow the Marxist understanding of dialectical materialism - no gods, spirits or "great men" sway my destiny.

 A brief run-down on some of my tastes:

 - My Favourite Fiction Authors: Arthur Conan-Doyle, Douglas Adams, Martin Cruz Smith, Grant/Naylor, George Orwell, Robert Tressell, Raymond Chandler, William Gibson, Robert A. Heinlein, Issac Asimov, H.P Lovecraft, Edgar Allan Poe, Stephen King, J.R.R.
 Tolkien, Peter David

 I would like to note that I generally do not pick individual favourites, and try and be open minded towards works, themes and genres (though with a noticeable preference for speculative, horror and thriller fiction) - and I would also like to cite Warren Zevon (musician), J. Michael Straczynski (Babylon 5), John Carmack (Doom & Quake), Ben "Yahtzee" Croshaw (adventure games, critic), Nick Newhard/Jay Wilson (Blood series), Craig Hubbard (Shogo), Tom Jubert (Penumbra series), Vince Desi/Steve Wik (Postal series), Warren Spector (Deus Ex), Murray Ball (Footrot Flats), Scott Adams (Dilbert), George Carlin (comedian), Ben Elton (Blackadder/Thin Blue Line), Peter Jackson (film maker), Hideaki Anno (Evangelion), Rockne S. O'Bannon (Farscape), and Ian Mackintosh (The Sandbaggers) as influences on me.
 Also, I do not need to agree with something to praise it, as long as it is honest.